-In another article here, I explain about "room in a room" studio construction.
-In that article, I mentioned "MSM" a couple of times, without going into too much detail.
+In another article here, I explained about "room in a room" studio construction (click here for that one).
+In that article, I mentioned "MSM" a couple of times, without going into too much detail: just the basics.
+So this article repeats some of that, but then goes into more details about what MSM actually is.

 So what exactly is "MSM"?